Florida Conservation Corps

 • Resume/Cover Letter Workshop (Life After AmeriCorps).

-• Trail tools training.
+• Trail maintenance & tools training.

 • Hatchet and machete training/use.